Orectolobus hutchinsi: Body description

 The western wobbegong shark has a firm, dorso-ventrally compressed body, meaning that O. hutchinsi is flattened more on their back and tail and less near their heads.
-The color of O. hutchinsi's back is brownish yellow with splotches that are dark brown down the shark’s back.
+The colour of O. hutchinsi's back is brownish yellow with splotches that are dark brown down the shark's back.
 The western wobbegong shark has highly patterned skin with dark brown saddles on their backs which helps them blend into their environment and hide from predators.
 Unlike other wobbegong species, the western wobbegong shark does not have any white spots or blotches on their bodies.
 Additionally, the western wobbegong does not have any warty tubercles (wart-like growths) on their backs, and has relatively larger dorsal fins.
 O. hutchinsi has four equally spaced gills on the side of its head which it uses to filter oxygen from the surrounding water in order to breathe.
 The fins of the western wobbegong are the pectoral fins, a triangular pelvic fin, a lobe-like anal fin, a caudal fin, and triangular dorsal fins.
 Their eyes are located on their heads, and O. hutchinsi's eyes have a duplex retina.
-Having a duplex retina means that the western wobbegong shark's eyes contain both rods and cones, for light sensitivity and color resolution, respectively.
+Having a duplex retina means that the western wobbegong shark's eyes contain both rods and cones, for light sensitivity and colour resolution, respectively.